 Parton, Jack Nicholson with Angelica Huston;

 No matter how big a star they become, they still want to go to the Magic Kingdom.
-Remember the howls of protest that came out of Russia when they wouldn't let Soviet Premier Nikita Khruschev visit Disneyland back in the 1950's?
+Howls of protest came out of Russia, back in the 1950's, when they wouldn't let Soviet Premier Nikita Khruschev visit Disneyland.
 They took him to 20th Century Fox studios instead, and introduced him to Marilyn Monroe, but do you think that satisfied him?
 Not for a minute.
 He craved the Disney magic.

 Reclusive singer Michael Jackson was a big Disney fan too, and Disneyland "cast members" tell me that they spotted him in the park on more than one occasion, usually heavily disguised with costumes & make-up so he wouldn't be recognized.
 (I wonder if he snuck into "Captain Eo" to see himself in 3-D...?)